Here are common questions. Feel free to ask more.

 1) Who makes an inventory list?

-3) When is this insurance list due?
-Two weeks before pickup.
-If by pickup, Kef has not received a valued inventory or a statement that you will supply one, we insure you for Lump Sum.
-Goods are not insured until we receive the list and payment for it and there are late fees for submitting a list after pickup.
+3) When are insurance lists due?
+Not later than 2 weeks before pickup.
+If by then, we have not received a Comprehensive Valued Inventory, we insure you for Lump Sum.
+Goods are not insured until we receive payment for the insurance and a CVI, if you chose that.

 4) What are possible deductibles? $0, $250, or $500, or by special request, $1,000, $5,000, $10,000.

-5) If we don’t insure something or under-insure, will someone still compensate us for damage or loss?
+5) If we don’t insure something or if we under-insure, will someone still compensate us for full damage or loss?
 Insurance is your only protection against damage or loss.
 If you under-insure, you will be under-compensated.
-Kef is not liable in either situation.
+If you over-insure, you wasted money.
+That’s another reason LumpSum is so good–it covers everything up to $3,000 per unit/set without your having to list anything or guess at their replacement values.

-6) For items of special value must we supply an invoice, photos, valuation (even internet), prior insurance policy before pickup or only if there is damage/loss?
-Best to supply before, though not required.
+6) For items of special value when should we supply an invoice, photos, valuation (even internet), prior insurance policy?
+Far better to supply before.

 7) If our contract is full pack, will we save money, if we pack some of our own goods?
 The price is the same whether we pack everything or you pack some.
-To insurance delicates or furniture, they must be professionally packed.
-If your contract is for partial pack (or less) and you have the movers pack anything besides delicates and furniture (or whatever is designated to be packed), you may be billed for full pack on the entire shipment.
+If your contract is partial pack or less and you have the movers pack anything besides delicates and furniture (or whatever is designated to be packed), you may be billed for full pack on the entire shipment.
+Do not ask to be present in the warehouse during packing and loading; it is not allowed for reasons of safety, insurance, and efficiency.

 8) Does the customs office see insurance list?
 No. The insurance list goes only to the insurers.